rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 - _Simpler to Implement:_ Orchestration can be easier to implement and maintain, as the control logic is centralized.
 - _Potential Single Point of Failure:_ The orchestrator itself can become a single point of failure if it fails.

+**Example:**
-_Example:_ Think of a conductor leading an orchestra, where the conductor dictates the timing and actions of each musician.
+- Think of a conductor leading an orchestra, where the conductor dictates the timing and actions of each musician.

 **Choreography:**
 - _Decentralized Communication:_ Microservices communicate directly with each other through events or messages, without a central controller.
 - _Event-Driven:_ Services react to events published by other services, triggering their own actions.
-[2, 4]
 - _Loosely Coupled:_ Microservices are loosely coupled, meaning they can operate independently and asynchronously.
-[2, 4]
 - _More Complex to Debug:_ Debugging and understanding the flow of interactions can be more challenging in a choreography-based system.

-[2, 5]
+**Example:**

-**Example:** Imagine a dance where each dancer knows their steps and when to interact with other dancers, but there's no central leader directing the dance.
-[2, 3]
+- Imagine a dance where each dancer knows their steps and when to interact with other dancers, but there's no central leader directing the dance.

 **Key Differences Summarized:**
 | Feature | Orchestration | Choreography  |